-For a net metered customer, the Corporation will install metering appropriate for the customer's service classification that enables the Corporation to measure the electricity delivered to the customer and measure the electricity supplied by the customer to the Corporation.
-Where the Corporation determines that a second meter should be installed, no additional costs shall be billed to the customer.
-When a second meter is requested by the customer that is not required by the Corporation, the customer will be responsible for the cost of the meter, the installation and any additional costs.
-For each billing period during the term of the SIR Contract, the Corporation will net the electricity (kWh) delivered to the customers with the electricity (kWh) supplied by the customer to the Corporation.
+For a net metered customer, the Company will install metering appropriate for the customer's service classification that enables the Company to measure the electricity delivered to the customer and measure the electricity supplied by the customer to the Company.
+Where the Company determines that a second meter should be installed, no additional costs shall be billed to the customer.
+When a second meter is requested by the customer that is not required by the Company, the customer will be responsible for the cost of the meter, the installation and any additional costs.